snipworks/php-smtp/README.md

 PHP SMTP
 ========

-An easy to use SMTP (Simple Mail Transfer Protocol) application which helps you to send emails.
+An easy to use SMTP (Simple Mail Transfer Protocol) library which helps you to send emails.

 ## Examples